 As the producer for this project, I organized and coordinated the timelines to make sure everything was completed on time.
 I also worked with executives to find a space for the project to go up in, and to have a projector installed so the project can be used nearly anywhere.

 To organize our timelines, I used AGILE methods for our prioritization of tasks, and Scrum boards to organize the tasks themselves.
 The combination of the two of these methods allowed us to complete the bulk of the project over a month and a half.

 What went wrong?

 Due to a time delay getting the mounting system up, we had to put the frames themselves into storage.
 Because of the amount of time they spent in storage before we could even attempt to test the "final" build with the mounting system, the frames had warped out of proportion by the time the system was up.
 Also, if the project was left running for more than 6 hours, it would crash due to memory leaks that Unity could not handle on its own.

 What went right?

-Users were able to intuitively interact with our prototypes, and understood what their actions would do.
-The construction of this project was extremely cheap, and is versatile in its uses.
-We also learned just how much Unity is capable of handling in terms of memory leaks.
+Users were able to intuitively interact with our prototypes and understood what their actions would do.
+This project was constructed in a way that was extremely inexpensive while still remaining versatile in its utility.